 The Early Assessment and Support Alliance (EASA) is a statewide network of programs which identify youth with symptoms of psychosis as early as possible, and provide support and treatment based on current research.
-GOBHI is responsible for allocating funding and helping to oversee and coordinate care for the EASA programs that are covered under GOBHI’s service area in the Eastern Oregon and Columbia Pacific Coordinated Care Organizations.
+GOBHI is responsible for allocating funding and helping to oversee and coordinate care for the EASA programs that are covered under GOBHI’s service area.

 View the EASA program list for a list of program and contact information for each county.